kolins1/porfolio/README.md

 # Author

-## Collins KIpkurui Rotich
+## Collins Kipkurui Rotich

 # Technology used

 ## HTML - which was used to build the structure of the pages.

-## CSS - which was used to styke the pages.
+## CSS - which was used to style the pages.

 # Requirements